nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 that indicates whether or not to skip the first row.

 More importantly, [`asCsvReader`][asCsvReader] takes a type parameter that describes what each row should be interpreted as.
-We'll study this mechanism in depth, but for now, an example: let's say that we want to represent each row in list of cars as a list of strings.
+We'll study this mechanism in depth, but for now, an example: let's say that we want to represent each row in our list of cars as a `List[String]`.

 ```tut
 rawData.asCsvReader[List[String]](',', false)